 - Collateral purpose – the claiming party’s real motive is to diminish the defending party’s business, and not to protect its own.

-- The basis of claim – the claiming party does not have a good arguable case for the underlying claim.
+- The basis of a claim – the claiming party does not have a good arguable case for the underlying claim.

 - Procedures – the claiming party did not disclose all material facts and documents.